Learning Experience 1: The Story of Me (Quarter 1)

 Learners will become historians by Investigating the causes and outcome of the American Revolutionary War by looking at it from different perspectives.
 Learners will not only have the opportunity to step into the shoes of the American colonial leaders and the British but also the French, indigenous people, enslaved Africans, and members of various social classes in the colonies.
 At the end of this adventure, learners will plan and create engaging podcasts to share about the revolutionary war.
-Along with learning about the revolution learners will engage with math by learning about volume and dividing and multiplying fractions.
 The 5th grade science adventure consists of a journey about space and various planets in our solar system.
 This learning adventure is full of hands-on activities, critical thinking and exciting live campfire sessions.

 Learning Experience 4: Body Systems Investigators (Quarter 4)